Anne Webber CBE, together with David Lewis, is Co-Founder and Co-Chair of the Commission for Looted Art in Europe

-Anne Webber, together with David Lewis, is Founder and Co-Chair of the Commission for Looted Art in Europe (CLAE), set up in 1999, and founded the Central Registry of Looted Cultural Property 1933-1945, www.lootedart.com, in 2001 as an independent charitable body under the auspices of the Oxford Centre for Hebrew and Jewish Studies.
-The Registry is an international research centre and online repository of detailed research, news and information from 49 countries and an onine database of 25,000 objects.
+In 2001, in order to fulfil Washington Principle Vl, she and David Lewis founded the Central Registry of Looted Cultural Property 1933-1945, www.lootedart.com, as an independent charitable body.
+The Registry is an international research centre and online repository of detailed research, news and information from 49 countries with an online database of 25,000 objects.